 Most hotels offer a range of activities from early in the morning to late at night.
 During the day, we did some snorkelling in the crystal clear water, played beach volley, table tennis and wondered around the beautiful hotel grounds.

+Usually hotels will offer activities and entertainment throughout the day, so you can join their stretching or aqua gym, foam party, competitive games and more.
 Ah, and Paul’s favourite activity – burying his wife in the sand. 😀 Dolphin swim is another popular activity, although we found swimming with dolphins a bit too pricey.

 For cultural experiences, we attended the hotel evening entertainment every night and admired Dominican and international dances and performances.
 Every evening we enjoyed lively music played by talented local musicians, combined with cocktails and lots of dancing.
-What can we say – we made the most of our honeymoon!

 During your stay in Punta Cana, you can consider some day trips.
 You will find travel agents and local companies offering excursions with pick up from the hotel.
 To get the best excursion deal, make sure you negotiate your price and maybe even consider buying more than one trip.
 Here are some suggestions.